zbar1212/CARTP-Repository/README.md

   - git clone https://github.com/zbar1212/CARTP-Repository.git

 #Pods Usage (How to use the Platform)
+  - cd 'CARTP-Repository'
+  - use 'ls' to see all the files within repository

   #How to Start Platform
   - bash AltAutomatedCARTP.sh, or
   - AutomatedCARTP.sh